cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 Traditionally <span class="notranslate"> MySQL Governor </span> used prefixes to map user to database.
 With the latest version, we automatically generate <span class="notranslate"> user -> database user </span> mapping for <span class="notranslate"> cPanel </span>, <span class="notranslate"> Plesk </span> and <span class="notranslate"> DirectAdmin </span> control panels.

 The mapping file is recreated daily by cron.

+Mapping recreation is also triggered by the following events on cPanel servers:

+* creation of user
+* modification of user
+* removal of user

-Mapping recreation is also triggered by events of user creation, modification and removal on cPanel servers.
-It also can be rebuilt manually on cPanel, Plesk and DirectAdmin control panels with the help of the following command:
+You can also rebuild the mapping file manually on cPanel, Plesk and DirectAdmin control panels by running the following command:

 ```
 /usr/share/lve/dbgovernor/mysqlgovernor.py --dbupdate